-That’s because the dog food industry makes absolutely no attempt to disclose the actual carbohydrate content of its products.
+That’s because dog food companies are not required by law to disclose the actual “carb” content of their products.

 - Moisture (water)

-In addition, all these products include something called ash.
-Ash is the non-combustible mineral residue that’s left over after burning away all the protein, fats and carbohydrates.
+In addition, all foods also contain ash — the non-combustible mineral residue remaining after burning away all the protein, fat and carbs.

-Together, the protein, fat, ash, carbohydrate and water content must account for roughly 100 percent of the total pre-cooking weight of any dog food.
+Protein + fat + ash + carbohydrate + water must always equal 100 percent of the total pre-cooking weight of any dog food.

-By the way, if you’re wondering why I’m ignoring the fiber content… it’s because fiber is actually a carbohydrate.
-So, its percentage is automatically included in your carbohydrate calculations.
+By the way, you can ignore the fiber content because fiber is a type of carbohydrate and would be automatically included in your carbohydrate calculation.

 Say a particular dog food contains 26% protein, 14% fat and 10% water.
-Now, allowing for an ash content of 8%… how much carbohydrate should you expect to find in that product?
+How much carbohydrate should we expect to find in that product?

 Carbohydrates = 100% – 26% – 14% – 10% – 8% = 42%

-In other words, if you remove all the “known” nutrients from the food, you’d be left with just the carbohydrates… in this case, about 42 percent.
+In other words, if you subtract all the “known” nutrients, you’d be left with the missing variable — carbohydrates — which in our example would be about 42 percent.

 - Brown S., Taylor B., “See Spot Live Longer”, 2007 Creekobear Press, Eugene, OR USA, p 55 ↩